cakephp/docs/en/core-libraries/helpers/paginator.rst

 * ``lock`` Lock direction.
 Will only use the default direction then, defaults to false.

   .. versionadded:: 2.5
+    You can now set the lock option to true in order to lock the sorting direction into the specified direction.

 Assuming you are paginating some posts, and are on page one::